boschresearch/sofc-exp_textmining_resources/data/models/SciBERT/readme.txt

-Place PyTorch SciBERT model files here.
+Place PyTorch SciBERT model files here using one folder per model, or change the value of the "pretrained_bert" command line argument to point to your model files.